 A randomized controlled trial was conducted involving 31 patients who received four sessions of therapeutic laughter program…While no change was detected in the control group, the program group reported reductions…for anxiety, depression, and stress, respectively…Scores decreased significantly after the first therapeutic laughter session…

-There are numerous metabolic explanations for cancer development and advancement, including excessive reliance upon fatty acid oxidation, and the increased and chronic breakdown of protein, and there’s good reason to think that anything that is able to lower exposure to the substances of stress, and improve thyroid energy metabolism, is going to be protective.
+There is good reason to think that anything that can lower exposure to the substances of stress, and improve thyroid energy metabolism, will be protective.

 A case of laughter therapy that helped improve advanced gastric cancer; Jpn Hosp .
 2010 Jul;(29):59-64.